chaos-laboratory/hydronic-router/system_overview.md

 :width: 600px
 :align: center
 ```
 An EasyIO FS-32 controller is integrated into the system to allow user-designed control loops to be tested on the on the components.
-The radiant panel, coil (with fan, forming a fan-coil unit), and radiant slab have all been implemented in the chamber as of 8/18/2025 with plumbing in place to allow a thermal storage tank or other component to be attached.
+The radiant panel, coil (with fan, forming a fan-coil unit), and radiant slab have all been implemented in the chamber with plumbing in place to allow a thermal storage tank or other fourth component to be attached.

 Measured variables for the system are:
 - Inlet water temp